borgbackup/borg/docs/usage.rst

 |project_name| might use a lot of resources depending on the size of the data set it is dealing with.

-CPU:
+If one uses |project_name| in a client/server way (with a ssh: repository), the resource usage occurs in part on the client and in another part on the server.

+If one uses |project_name| as a single process (with a filesystem repo), all the resource usage occurs in that one process, so just add up client + server to get the approximate resource usage.

+CPU client:
+    borg create: does chunking, hashing, compression, crypto (high CPU usage) chunks cache sync: quite heavy on CPU, doing lots of hashtable operations. borg extract: crypto, decompression (medium to high CPU usage) borg check: similar to extract, but depends on options given. borg prune / borg delete archive: low to medium CPU usage borg delete repo: done on the server
     It won't go beyond 100% of 1 core as the code is currently single-threaded.
     Especially higher zlib and lzma compression levels use significant amounts of CPU cycles.
+Crypto might be cheap on the CPU (if hardware accelerated) or expensive (if not).

+CPU server:
+    It usually doesn't need much CPU, it just deals with the key/value store (repository) and uses the repository index for that.

+    borg check: the repository check computes the checksums of all chunks (medium CPU usage)
+    borg delete repo: low CPU usage

+CPU (only for client/server operation):
+    When using borg in a client/server way with a ssh:-type repo, the ssh processes used for the transport layer will need some CPU on the client and on the server due to the crypto they are doing - esp. if you are pumping big amounts of data.

-Memory (RAM):
+Memory (RAM) client:
     The chunks index and the files index are read into memory for performance reasons.
+Might need big amounts of memory (see below).
     Compression, esp. lzma compression with high levels might need substantial amounts of memory.

-Temporary files:
-    Reading data and metadata from a FUSE mounted repository will consume about the same space as the deduplicated chunks used to represent them in the repository.

-Cache files:
-    Contains the chunks index and files index (plus a compressed collection of single-archive chunk indexes).
+Memory (RAM) server:
+    The server process will load the repository index into memory.
+Might need considerable amounts of memory, but less than on the client (see below).

-Chunks index:
+Chunks index (client only):
     Proportional to the amount of data chunks in your repo.
 Lots of chunks in your repo imply a big chunks index.
     It is possible to tweak the chunker params (see create options).

-Files index:
+Files index (client only):
-    Proportional to the amount of files in your last backup.
+    Proportional to the amount of files in your last backups.
 Can be switched off (see create options), but next backup will be much slower if you do.

-Network:
+Repository index (server only):
+    Proportional to the amount of data chunks in your repo.
+Lots of chunks in your repo imply a big repository index.
+    It is possible to tweak the chunker params (see create options) to influence the amount of chunks being created.

+Temporary files (client):
+    Reading data and metadata from a FUSE mounted repository will consume about the same space as the deduplicated chunks used to represent them in the repository.

+Temporary files (server):
+    Not much.

+Cache files (client only):
+    Contains the chunks index and files index (plus a collection of single- archive chunk indexes which might need huge amounts of disk space, depending on archive count and size - see FAQ about how to reduce).

+Network (only for client/server operation):
     If your repository is remote, all deduplicated (and optionally compressed/ encrypted) data of course has to go over the connection (ssh: repo url).
     If you use a locally mounted network filesystem, additionally some copy